Lolpotch/pent-chan/README.md

 ---

-## ⚙️ `.env` File
+## ⚙️ `config.env` File

-To enable Telegram notifications, create a `.env` file in the same directory with the following content:
+To enable Telegram notifications, create a `config.env` file in the same directory with the following content:

 ```env
 TELEGRAM_BOT_TOKEN=123456789:ABCDEFyourbottoken